 Jesse: My first race was at Delaware Speedway in 1985 with the street Stock class racing against the likes of Ron Ling, Ron Lindsay, Steve Robblee, and Ike Henry.
 I was 15 1/2 years old and there was concern from a lot of the veterans about my age.
 Compared to today’s standard I think maybe I started too late because the ages of some starting now.
 The car was a 1975 Pontiac Ventura, purchased from Barry Baker, driven by Ron Ling (one race old car) and built by Bert McColl.
 It was properly set up and built but dad didn’t go top shelf on engine until I put in more seat time.

-Question #1: Could you give the race fans a brief history of your racing career?
+Question #2: Can you give the fans a brief history of your racing career?

 Jesse: I’ve raced in several classes over the years: Street Stock, Delaware trucks, Enduro, Limited late model, Pro Late model, CASCAR, CASCAR New Smyrna Series, ALSTAR (one race) OSCAAR SLM and tried the Dirt on three occasions.
 I’ve never kept track of my wins, but I can say there’s been only two years that I didn’t win a feature event.
 We’ve won the 2007 Delaware Speedway Late Model Championship and two of the APC 200 paying $10,000 each.
 Beat the Heat 150 at Sauble Speedway is another victory I Cherish, and of course the 2012 OSCAAR Super LM Rookie of the year with a feature win.